mightmay/youversion-bible.com-downloader/README.md

 NOTE:
 - I am using MacOS and Python 3.11.2.
 If you are using a different OS or Python version, please modify the code to fit your requirements.
 - I am new to Python and Git, and I am still learning.
 If you have any suggestions or corrections, please let me know.
-- An idea I could not implement was to create a script to automate the whole proced: receive variables (bible version ID, bible version abbreviation, output filename).
+- An idea I could not implement was to create a script to automate the whole process from steps 5 to 7: receive variables (bible version ID, bible version abbreviation, output filename), run scrapy, run pip install xmltodict, and convert JSON file to XML.
 Maybe in future updates.

 ## Configuring environment and running the project